Posted by

 Update: See Mark C. Anderson’s story in the Monterey County Weekly Food Blog, 2/23/12: Eric Schlosser: Demand Labels on Genetically Modified SalmonSign a petition online.

-(Photos above and below courtesy of Colleen Ingram.)
+(Photos above courtesy of Colleen Ingram.)

 Whether you surf or not, if you love the Monterey Bay, the Pacific Ocean, and the vast waters beyond, join this surfer and others in keeping oil runoff out of the ocean.
 Bike to the beach!